-• Applications for human development awards will be accepted on a bi-annual basis, in response to a Notice of Funding Availability (NOFA) issued by the Small Business Center.

-• The application form, procedures, and underwriting criteria will be released as exhibits to each NOFA.
-The size of any grant will be determined in conformance with that underwriting criteria.

-• Staff will review all applications for completeness and for compliance with the NOFA and this program statement.

-• Projects recommended for funding will be briefed to the Opportunity Fund advisory board.
+- Applications for human development awards will be accepted no more than once per year, in response to a Notice of Funding Availability (NOFA) issued by the Small Business Center. - The application form, procedures, and underwriting criteria will be released as exhibits to each NOFA.
+The size of any grant will be determined in conformance with that underwriting criteria. - Staff will review all applications for completeness and for compliance with the NOFA and this program statement. - Projects recommended for funding will be briefed to the Opportunity Fund advisory board.

-Exhibit A Service Area Map
+Exhibit A-1 Service Area Map